Reno Tahoe is the ideal place for cycling and mountain biking enthusiasts! Check out the best spots for Reno and Lake Tahoe biking.

 Or try out the Los Altos Trail Network which is located about 13 miles east of downtown Reno via N Pyramid Highway and offers challenging climbs and spectacular views by the names of The Zipper and Jackrabbit.

-From parts and repair to gear and answers to your biking questions, these bike shops offer some of the best products and service in Reno-Sparks.
+From parts and repair to gear and answers to your biking questions, these bike shops offer some of the best products and services in Reno-Sparks.
 The Reno bike scene is growing and it’s a great way to experience the area in true cycling fashion, whether you’re on a Schwinn or a Salsa.

 Once you’ve ridden all around Reno and Sparks, it’s time to head up the hill to check out the terrain offered by Lake Tahoe biking trails.
 Biking in Lake Tahoe will vary depending on which side of the lake you choose to ride.
 For the brave, you can ride around the entirety of the lake via the Tour de Tahoe Course.
-This route is 72 miles long and includes an exciting 800-foot climb before you are rewarded with a rest to view Emerald Bay in all her glory.
+This route is 72 miles long and includes an exciting 800-foot climb before you are rewarded with a rest to view Emerald Bay in all its glory.

 For a less intense ride, head to Incline Village and check out some of the short, paved paths that are great for families visiting the North Lake Tahoe area.
 From Sierra Nevada College to the lake, you will enjoy beautiful estates and wide-open beaches perfect for a quick dip before heading back out to the path.
+For a ride with views that can’t be beaten, the Tahoe East Shore Trail is a paved, 3-mile-long path between Tunnel Creek Cafe and Sand Harbor.
+You can rent a bike from Vista Trail Bikes and cruise at your own pace.

 Mountain biking the many trails around Lake Tahoe is very popular and it’s no surprise why.
 Riders can choose from gorgeous trails through the pines with magnificent views of the crystal-clear waters of Lake Tahoe, to paved bike routes closer to the shoreline.
 Bike shops in Tahoe offer a wide selection of bike rentals depending on the type of riding you are planning.